baconjs/bacon.js/README.md

 `bus.end()` ends the stream.
 Sends an End event to all subscribers

+`bus.error(e)` sends an Error with given message to all subscribers

 `bus.plug(stream)` plugs the given stream to the Bus.
 All events from the given stream will be delivered to the subscribers of the Bus.